KQM-git/TCL/docs/evidence/equipment/artifacts.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_898398553783799848_899200243520917524_transcript-4ins-doesnt-proc-on-environmental-or-self-rxns.html)

 **Finding:**
-The 4pc Instructors set bonus will not be activated by reactions with non enemies triggered by the holder, including reactions triggered on characters.
+The 4-Piece Instructors set bonus will not be activated by reactions with non enemies triggered by the holder, including reactions triggered on characters.

 **Evidence:**
-[Video](https://youtu.be/WBJCFpqSP1s): Sara has 97 EM before and after triggering overload on a stove fire.
+[Video](https://youtu.be/WBJCFpqSP1s): Sara has 97 EM before and after triggering Overload on a stove fire.
-[Video](https://youtu.be/Sv_sMy5EM1g): Chongyun has 110 EM before and after triggering freeze on a river.
+[Video](https://youtu.be/Sv_sMy5EM1g): Chongyun has 110 EM before and after triggering Freeze on a river.
-[Video](https://youtu.be/wecoNW3Y8RQ): Barbara has 141 EM before and after triggering vaporize on a stove fire.
+[Video](https://youtu.be/wecoNW3Y8RQ): Barbara has 141 EM before and after triggering Vaporize on a stove fire.
-[Video](https://youtu.be/mkcNgkjgpAA): Bennett and Razor (both wearing 4ins bc I cba figuring out who triggers) have the same EM before and after triggering overload on themselves.
+[Video](https://youtu.be/mkcNgkjgpAA): Bennett and Razor (both wearing 4ins bc I cba figuring out who triggers) have the same EM before and after triggering Overload on themselves.
-[Video](https://youtu.be/_BehqMrC0jw): Bennett and Razor (both wearing 4ins) have the same EM before and after triggering overload on themselves with an enemy within range to take damage.
+[Video](https://youtu.be/_BehqMrC0jw): Bennett and Razor (both wearing 4ins) have the same EM before and after triggering Overload on themselves with an enemy within range to take damage.

 **Significance:**
 Can't use environmental reactions to set up screenshots.
 Can't use self reactions to trigger 4ins for sunfire/Razor-Bennett self OL/other self reaction cheese teams.

 ## Maiden Beloved

-### 4pc Maiden's Beloved Increases the Healing Effectiveness of Prototype Amber
+### 4-Piece Maiden's Beloved Increases the Healing Effectiveness of Prototype Amber

 **By:** RoaringMeow\#2437